UoMMScRobotics/SFR_Tutorials_2023_2025/docs/source/week09_tut_slam.rst

 Using SLAM Maps
 --------------------

 SLAM Toolbox publishes on the ``/map`` topic, this can be used for 2D autonomous navigation using Nav2 (for path planning).
-If you wish to use the map in the future (for localisation), there are two broad options:

-1. Save the map using the ``map_saver`` node, and calling the service to save the map (example service call at the bottom of the `ros index page <https://index.ros.org/p/nav2_map_server/>`_, with more details on the `nav2 wiki <https://docs.nav2.org/configuration/packages/configuring-map-server.html#map-saver-parameters>`_).
+If you wish to use the map in the future (for localisation), you can save the map using the ``map_saver`` node.
+This can be achieved by calling the service to save the map (example service call at the bottom of the `ros index page <https://index.ros.org/p/nav2_map_server/>`_, with more details on the `nav2 wiki <https://docs.nav2.org/configuration/packages/configuring-map-server.html#map-saver-parameters>`_).
 This map image can be used with AMCL using the same approach as the previous localisation exercise.
-2. Use the built in tools provided by SLAM Toolbox, this relies on saving the underlying pose-graph, rather than a rasterised image.
-This is a more powerful approach, but takes more effort to setup.
-You can find more information `on the docs <https://github.com/SteveMacenski/slam_toolbox?tab=readme-ov-file#localization>`_.